 For all Word.doc documents, use 0.5 inch margins, single spacing, 11-point font in Arial, Times New Roman, or Palatino Linotype.
 These are default NIH formatting requirements set by NIH and are non-negotiable.
 Please adhere to all text limits noted in red in the instructions below.

-To help Montana INBRE keep all applications well organized, please name each document file beginning with the Project Leader's last name followed by the name of the corresponding proposal section (e.g. kardashian_face_page).
-Doing so will ensure your records always stay together and will decrease unnecessary administrative burden for those making funding decisions regarding your application.
+To help Montana INBRE keep all applications well organized, please name each document file beginning with the Project Leader's last name followed by the name of the corresponding proposal document section (e.g. kardashian_face_page).
+Doing so will ensure your records remain uniform and clearly identifiable, as well as help decrease unnecessary administrative / clerical tasks for those making funding decisions regarding your application.

 Submission Instructions

 To submit, log into Montana INBRE’s proposal submission portal (available at https://montanainbre.piestar-rfx.com/opportunities/piestar).
 New users will first need to create an account.
+Returning users should use your existing account.
+You may recover lost passwords by reaching out to Piestar support from their website.
 Once logged in, select “Funding Opportunities,” select the current year Faculty Research Proposal, and then upload your completed proposal documents to the correct corresponding section.
-Although not preferred, we understand that letters of support may sometimes arrive separately.
-We appreciate your efforts to limit these instances.

 Individual forms used for each section are referenced extensively below.
-A master link to all required and supplemental forms is available via this PHS 398 formsweb page.
-Federal instructions for filling out these forms are available on pp. 21-40 of this guide.
+A master link to all required and supplemental forms is available via this PHS 398 forms web page.
+Federal instructions for filling out these forms are available in this guide.
 Please consider bookmarking these pages for future reference.

 Additional instructions, recommendations, notes, and links are provided in each section below.

-Please contact Montana INBRE Program Coordinator, Dr. Ann Bertagnolli, if you have questions about the proposal format or instructions.
+Please contact the Montana INBRE office or Program Coordinator, Dr. Sarah Codd, if you have questions about the proposal format or instructions.

 1. Face Page